-Before getting into the case studies of S/4HANA, it is important to have a full frame of reference as to what S/4HANA is.
+Before getting into the case studies of S/4HANA, it is essential to have a full frame of reference as to what S/4HANA is.
 It is one of the largest initiatives on the part of SAP ever undertaken.
 It is the largest current development project at SAP and has been for several years.
-SAP went public in 2014 with the announcement which was the first component of the modernized suite.
+SAP went public in 2014 with the announcement, which was the first component of the modernized suite.
 S/4HANA maintains a natural connection with the HANA database, as currently S/4HANA, the ERP system can only run on the HANA database.

 SAP’s reason for doing this is primarily for marketing related.

 S/4HANA maintains an artificially exclusive restriction with the HANA database.
 SAP S/4HANA runs only on HANA.
 But there is no technical reason for this to be the case.
-SAP makes many arguments for why, but having evaluated each of them they all appear to be manufactured.
+SAP makes many arguments for why, but having evaluated each of them, they all appear to be manufactured.
 Customers are being forced to replace Oracle and IBM and Microsoft databases with HANA.

 The two products have the same term “HANA” in their title.
-This is quite unusual as it is either extremely rare or completely unique to include the database in the name of the application.
+This is quite unusual as it is either extremely rare or unique to include the database in the name of the application.
 SAP’s reason for doing this is primarily for marketing and revenue related.
 SAP tells companies that S/4 will only work with HANA.
-This has lead to significant confusion as to what is being discussed, the ERP system or the database when referring to S/4HANA and HANA.
+This has lead to significant confusion as to what is being discussed, the ERP system, or the database when referring to S/4HANA and HANA.
 It is not uncommon, even at this date for people to switch the terms during a conversation.
-People will begin discussing SAP’s new ERP system, and then say the term HANA, and vice versa.
+People will begin discussing SAP’s new ERP system, and then say the word HANA, and vice versa.
 There are no applications in memory that are so frequently interchanged with one another.
 So while S/4HANA and HANA are linked, they are separate products.

 The Intent of the Study

 - This study was intended to determine the implementation status of S/4HANA.